GamePlayer-8/awesome-stars/README.md

 - [Soushi-Atsumi/Open-in-Sidebar](https://github.com/Soushi-Atsumi/Open-in-Sidebar) - Very simple and useful extension.
 You can open a link in the sidebar.
 - [forscht/ddrive](https://github.com/forscht/ddrive) - Discord as a filesystem.
 - [DisboxApp/web](https://github.com/DisboxApp/web) - Use Discord as a file storage service.
-- [end-4/dots-hyprland](https://github.com/end-4/dots-hyprland) - i hate minimalism so...
+- [end-4/dots-hyprland](https://github.com/end-4/dots-hyprland) - ur wallpaper is red... or is it blue?... doesnt matter, the shell will look cool
 - [popcorn-official/popcorn-desktop](https://github.com/popcorn-official/popcorn-desktop) - Popcorn Time is a multi-platform, free software BitTorrent client that includes an integrated media player ( Windows / Mac / Linux ) A Butter-Project Fork
 - [eyeos/spice-web-client](https://github.com/eyeos/spice-web-client) - A full featured and high performance SPICE web client written in Javascript and HTML5
 - [poteto/hiring-without-whiteboards](https://github.com/poteto/hiring-without-whiteboards) - ⭐️  Companies that don't have a broken hiring process